KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

     - setting this to 5 and higher is a huge RAM nerf

-    - can “hide” instability if set too high
+    - can “hide” instability if set too high (because ram is getting too slow)

     - can't be lower than 4